-Stephanie Lumsden (Hupa) is a scholar and teacher.
+Dr. Stephanie Lumsden (Hupa) is a feminist scholar and teacher.
 She received her B.A. in Women's Studies from Portland State University in 2011 and her M.A. in Native American Studies from the University of California, Davis in 2014.
 She earned her second M.A. in Gender Studies from UCLA in 2018.
-She is currently a PhD candidate in the Gender Studies Department at UCLA .
-Stephanie is a 2021-2022 Ford Fellow and a recipient of the University of California President's Postdoctoral fellowship.
+In 2020 she was awarded the Ford Dissertation Fellowship.
+Stephanie earned her PhD in Gender Studies from UCLA in 2023.
+She is currently a University of California President's Postdoctoral Fellow in the History department at UC Santa Cruz.
+Stephanie will be joining the Native American studies department at UC Davis as an Assistant Professor in fall 2025.

 |